maxh/maxheinritz.com/_posts/2022-11-25-go-for-the-growth.md

 This concept can be thought of as a specific flavor of the broader concept of [step 1 and step 2](/posts/step-1-and-step-2.html): step 1 is to solve a problem for a growing market, step 2 is to let that market expand.

-The overall story of Silicon Valley for the last several decades has been one of growth as computers make their way into every aspect of our lives.
-Within that giant wave, there have been smaller waves, and the task when starting a new company is to identify new smaller wave to surf.
+The Silicon Valley's overall story the last few decades has been massive growth in the technology industry as computers make their way into every aspect of our lives.
+Within that giant wave of growth, there have been smaller waves, and the task when starting a new company is to identify new smaller wave to ride along.

-Some examples:
+Some historical examples:

 - Google, Amazon rose with the early adoption of the web.
 - YouTube, Facebook rose with broadband distribution.